Abhijeet43/NovaQuiz/README.md

 2. Here you see the rules of the particular quiz.

-3. Navigate to the Quiz using Next and Previous Links.
+3. Navigate through different Questions using Next and Previous Links.

 4. Each Quiz consist of a timer, the quiz must be submitted within that time period only.